samkitb/ResearchConnectAI/README.md

 # Research Connect AI

-A full-stack web application that helps students find and connect with university faculty for research opportunities.
-Search by field of study and university, discover professors' published work, and generate personalized outreach emails — all powered by OpenAI and the OpenAlex academic database.
+A full-stack web application that helps students discover and connect with university professors for research opportunities.
+Search any university and field of study — GPT identifies relevant professors, OpenAlex enriches their profiles with real publications, and an AI email drafter helps you craft personalized outreach.

 **Live site:** [researchconnectai.com](https://researchconnectai.com)